Participating in the Health and Benefit Trust Fund

 Once you have applied for your pension and your application has been approved and processed by the Central Pension Fund, the Health and Benefit Fund will receive notification of your retirement date.
 The Health & Benefit Fund Office will then verify if you meet the eligibility requirements for medical coverage.
 You will receive notification advising you whether you are eligible for medical coverage as a retiree and what coverage options you have.

-For more information on participating in the Health and Benefit Trust Fund, you can contact the Fund Office.
+To get more information on participating in the Health and Benefit Trust Fund, you can download the SPD for Actives and Retirees in the Commercial Division or contact the Fund Office.

 Need to Find a Doctor, Dentist or Vision Specialist?